 With these new purchases, I updated my main movies page, the listings in my movie collection, and an alphabetical index that I'm working on.
 Hopefully my next movie purchase won't be an impulse buy at the checkout counter.
 The movies on my 'Must Buy'' list are much better choices, but they can't always be found in the discount bin of a grocery store.

 Netflix is awesome.
 It's easy to use - Point-N-Click to pick your movies on the web.
-It's inexpensive - As of 14 Jan, 2012, we're paying $19.98 per month for two discs out at a time ($11.99) + unlimited streaming ($7.99).
-From October 16th - Nov 15th, 2008, Kim and I saw 34 shows on DVD, and 59 using our Roku Player (see below).
-That's a total of 93 shows!
-If you calculate the cost per movie (we were on a 4 at-a-time plan at the time (for $23.99 / month ($25.87 w/tax)), that comes out to approximately $0.28 per show; an immense savings over the other rental options (which are slowly dropping out of the race).
+It's inexpensive - As of 07 Sep, 2014, we're paying $21.20 per month for two discs out at a time ($11.99) + unlimited streaming ($7.99).
+From Nov - Dec of 2012, Kim and I saw 20 shows on DVD, and 128 on a streaming device (see below).
+That's a total of 148 shows!
+If you calculate the cost per movie (Same plan as above: $21.20 / month w/tax), that comes out to approximately $0.14 per show; an immense savings over the other rental options (which are slowly dropping out of the race).
 It's convenient - No need to drive to the rental place (there's some more savings!).
 It's got a huge variety of movies - Over 130,000 at last count*.
 If you've got a PC or an Intel based Mac, you can watch 28,000* titles instantly on your computer.
-You can even stream Netflix (Mac or PC) to a compatible media device (I use my Apple TVs (2nd, 3rd and 1st generations), one of two Roku players, a Samsung BD-P3600 blu-ray player, a Sony BDP-S185 blu-ray player, my Computer, one of our MacBook Pro laptops, my iPhone (currently carrying a 4S), and my iPad (2nd generation)).
-Netflix movies can be streamed to a stand alone set-top box such as the Roku player, iPad, iPhone, the new Apple TV, an X-Box 360, The PS3, the Wii, a TiVo, a growing selection of Blu-Ray players, home theater systems and internet connected televisions.
+You can even stream Netflix (Mac or PC) to a compatible media device (I use my Apple TVs (2nd & 3rd generation devices), one of two Roku players, a Samsung BD-P3600 blu-ray player, a Sony BDP-S3100 blu-ray player, my Computer, one of our MacBook Pro laptops, one of our iPhones (I'm currently carrying a 5s and Kim's got an iPhone 5c), or one of our iPads (I've got an iPad 2 (2nd generation ipad), Kim's got an iPad mini).
+Netflix movies can be streamed to a stand alone set-top box such as the Roku player, iPad, iPhone, Apple TV, an X-Box 360, The PS3, the Wii, a TiVo, a growing selection of Blu-Ray players, home theater systems and internet connected televisions.
 The cost for streaming?
-Well, as of late 2011, you can add streaming to any of the 'disc-at-a-time' plans, or go for streaming only - for $7.99 a month.
+Well, as of late 2014, you can add streaming to any of the 'disc-at-a-time' plans, or go for streaming only - for as low as $7.99 a month.

 Speaking of streaming, if you're looking for a way to stream video content (from Netflix and hundreds of other sources), The Roku box works like a charm.
 I oughta know, I started using one in September of 2008!
 One of my favorite Netflix features is the fact that it makes recommendations (when you rate movies that you've watched), and the recommendations get better as you rate more movies.
 With 50 distribution centers, most movies are delivered in one business day.
 Oh, yeah one other thing - No due dates and no late fees!
 I recommend Netflix to all my movie watching friends.

-Kim and I are currently (as of 16 Sep, 2011) using the 2 discs-at-a-time + watch instantly streaming.
-That plan costs us $19.98 / month ($21.55 w/tax).
+Kim and I are currently (as of 07 Sep, 2014) using the 2 discs-at-a-time + watch instantly streaming.
+That plan costs us $19.98 / month ($21.20 w/tax).
 We find the 'Watch Instantly' variety and convenience have more than made up for a reduction in the number of discs out at a time.
-We were on a five-at-a-time plan at one point (switched to two out at a time in Nov of 2010).
+We were on a five-at-a-time plan at one point (switched to two out at a time + streaming in Nov of 2010).

 *These numbers are estimates based on the results of some Feedflix analysis reported to their blog on the 10th of Sep 2010.
 Netflix hasn't updated their 'official' numbers since at least 31 Mar, 2010.